tlkamp/log-reloading/README.md

 INFO[0000] Server is starting at localhost:9090
 ```

-Logging onfiguration is done in `YAML`.
+Logging configuration is done in `YAML`.

 ```yaml
 logging: